ankitkumar1302/AppleUI/README.md

 - **Coil 3**: For efficient image loading and caching
 - **Edge-to-Edge**: Full integration with system insets for a seamless experience
 - **SF Pro Display Font**: Using Apple's typography for authentic look and feel

+An Android application that implements Apple-inspired UI design elements for Android.

+## Project Overview

+This project demonstrates how to create iOS-like UI components in an Android application, implementing Apple's design language while maintaining Android development best practices.

+## Features

+- iOS-inspired design elements
+- Smooth animations and transitions
+- Implementation of Apple design patterns
+- Android compatibility

+## Technology Stack

+- Kotlin/Java
+- Android Studio
+- Jetpack Compose (if applicable)

+## Getting Started

+1. Clone this repository
+2. Open the project in Android Studio
+3. Build and run the application on an Android device or emulator

+## License

+This project is for educational purposes only.